ActionLabNetwork/ourvoice/config/content/faq.md

 (-) Spam

 Messages that breach these community guidelines will be moderated.
 Users are also encouraged to report any behaviour that they believe violates these community standards by contacting the [{{frontmatter.deployment}}](/) team at {{frontmatter.email}}.
-You can also contact the RISE team RISE@dca.org.au
+You can also contact the {{frontmatter.organisation}} team at {{frontmatter.email}}

 ## 8. Okay, so my messages will be moderated – now how do I post?